Extended to the ’20-’21 academic year!

-We thank Cambridge University Press for its donation of copies of their new release ‘Cracking the Digital Ceiling’.
-Each scholarship awardee of the 2019-2020 academic year will receive a copy of the book.
+We thank Cambridge University Press for its donation of copies of their book ‘Cracking the Digital Ceiling’.
+Each scholarship awardee of the 2019-2020 and of the 2020-2021 academic years will receive a copy of the book.

 ACM-W Scholarships for Attendance at Research Computer Science Conferences

 ACM-W provides support for women undergraduate and graduate students in Computer Science and related programs to attend research Computer Science conferences.
 Students who are not from a traditional CS/CE/SE department but working on Computer Science-related projects are also encouraged to apply.

 This exposure to the CS research world can encourage a student to continue on to the next level (Undergraduate to Graduate, Masters to Ph.D., Ph.D. to an industry or academic position).
 The student does not have to present a paper at the conference she attends.

 The ACM-W scholarships are divided between scholarships of up to $600 for intra-continental conference travel, and scholarships of up to $1200 for intercontinental conference travel.
 Scholarship applications are evaluated in 6 groups each year, in order to distribute awards across a range of conferences.